oraljr/vm-setup/README.md

 <h2>Installation Steps</h2>

-First from the Azure home you'll eitther select Virtual Machines from the Azure services list or use the search bar to locate and select Virtual Machines.
+First from the Azure home you'll either select Virtual Machines from the Azure services list or use the search bar to locate and select Virtual Machines.

 ![image](https://github.com/oraljr/vm-setup/assets/152557529/9cb229b9-9141-447a-9b34-4b58359ef21e)